Eye of the Needle (film): Plot

-Henry Faber is a cold and emotionless German sleeper agent nicknamed "the Needle" because he prefers to kill with a stiletto.
-While spying in England, he obtains critical information of a massive military deception campaign to disguise the Allies' plans to invade Normandy instead of Pas de Calais as Nazi Germany High Command expects, but is unable to transmit the information.
+Henry Faber is a cold, ruthless German sleeper agent nicknamed the "Needle" due to his preference for killing with a stiletto.
+While spying in England, he obtains critical intelligence of a massive military deception campaign to disguise the Allies' plans to invade Europe through Normandy rather than Pas de Calais as Nazi Germany High Command expects.
+However, Faber is unable to transmit the information to Germany.
 MI5, knowing that Faber's discoveries could foil D-Day, are hounding his every move.
-Faber heads to Scotland for a rendezvous with a U-boat, but fierce weather strands him on Storm Island.
-On the island he meets Lucy, a beautiful young woman; her disabled husband, David; their young son Jo; and an elderly, alcoholic shepherd named Tom, the only other person on the island.
-Tom runs the lighthouse and the island's only two-way radio.
+With his cover blown, Faber heads to Scotland to rendezvous with a German U-boat.
+He steals a boat but fierce weather strands him on Storm Island.
+There he meets Lucy, her disabled husband, David, a former RAF fighter pilot, and their young son, Jo.
+The only other person on the island is Tom, the elderly, alcoholic lighthouse keeper who operates the island's only two-way radio.

-A passionate romance develops overnight between Faber and Lucy because of the estrangement she has from her husband, a former RAF fighter pilot, after a car crash on their honeymoon four years before, which left him without use of his legs and embittered.
-David becomes suspicious of Faber when he discovers he is carrying a film canister.
-When questioned about the film, Faber ruthlessly kills David by throwing him off a cliff, and then kills Tom, who had found him trying to contact the U-boat with the shepherd's radio.
-Faber lies to Lucy to explain David's absence, claiming David has been drinking with Tom, as is often the case.
-However, Lucy soon finds her husband's body on the rocky shoreline and, lying to Faber, manages to flee with Jo.
-When Faber realizes she knows, he pursues her.
-Lucy reaches the radio at Tom's lighthouse, contacts the mainland and is told that help will be sent immediately, but in the meantime it is vital for her to destroy the transmitter (but without explaining why).
+A passionate affair quickly develops between Faber and Lucy, whose marriage has been strained ever since a car crash four years earlier left David embittered over his paralyzed legs.
+David grows suspicious after discovering a small film canister hidden in Faber's coat pocket.
+When questioned about it, Faber throws David off a cliff, killing him.
+He then murders Tom who discovers him attempting to contact the U-boat with the island radio.
+Faber explains David's absence by telling Lucy he has been drinking with Tom, as he often does.
+However, Lucy finds David's body on the rocky shoreline.
+Lying to Faber, she flees with Jo.
+When Faber realizes Lucy knows about him, he pursues her.
+Lucy reaches the radio at the lighthouse and contacts the mainland.
+She is told that help will be sent immediately but it is vital that she destroy the transmitter, though is not told why.
 Lucy, alone and terrified, refuses.

-When Faber arrives, Lucy tries to fight him off, but Faber takes Jo hostage, forcing her to allow him access to the radio.
-He begins using the radio to report to the U-boat which has been waiting for him off the coast of Storm Island.
-But as he attempts to impart the intelligence he has gathered, speaking in German, Lucy realizes his true agenda and blows the lighthouse's fuse by inserting a key into a light socket, thus rendering the transmitter useless and Faber's vital information unheard.
-Despite what she has done, Faber doesn't kill her, but strides towards the shoreline cliffs to reach the arranged rendezvous with the U-boat, which is now surfaced nearby and clearly visible.
+When Faber finds her, Lucy tries fighting him off, but Faber takes Jo hostage, forcing Lucy to give him access to the radio.
+He radios the U-boat which is waiting nearby.
+Speaking in German, he attempts to dispatch his gathered intelligence.
+Lucy realizes his mission and blows the lighthouse's fuse, rendering the transmitter useless and Faber's vital information going unheard.
+Faber does not kill Lucy and instead heads to the shoreline cliffs and a small rowboat to rendezvous with the U-boat, which is now surfaced and clearly visible.

-Lucy runs out after Faber with her husband's revolver.
-She implores him to stop, and when he does not desist, she fatally shoots him before he can reach the submarine.
-Lucy sinks to her knees, exhausted and despondent.
+Lucy chases Faber with her husband's revolver.
+She implores him to stop.
+When he does not, she fatally shoots him before he can reach the submarine.